Definition of tread in English:

 - see board.

-- (past treaded water or trod water) Maintain an upright position in deep water by moving the feet with a walking movement and the hands with a downward circular motion.Example sentences
+- Maintain an upright position in deep water by moving the feet with a walking movement and the hands with a downward circular motion: they were at the deep end of the pool and trod water to keep afloatMore example sentences

 - The skipper treads water as a Navy diver waits for a line to be thrown from the Oryx helicopter.